$0 Northwest Territories Homeschool Quick-Start Checklist

 Registration is through a DEA, not a school board.
 The NWT has eight District Education Authorities: YK1, Yellowknife Catholic Schools, Beaufort-Delta, Sahtu, Dehcho, South Slave, Tłı̨chǫ Community Services Agency, and the Commission scolaire francophone des TNO.
 Each handles home education intake differently.
 Your registration goes to a local school within your DEA — not to a central provincial office.

 The principal has assessment authority.
-Under NWT regulations, the school principal conducts biannual portfolio reviews and writes an annual report to the Superintendent.
+Under NWT regulations, the school principal reviews evidence twice during the academic year and writes an annual report to the Superintendent.
 The principal and parent must "mutually agree" on an assessment method.
 This is more hands-on than most provinces, and it catches families off guard if they're used to the lighter-touch approach in jurisdictions like Alberta (where a willing non-resident board can supervise remotely).

 Your Options as a Transient Family